topquark22/Plexorino/README.md

 ## configuration options

-### 8 output lines
+### 16 outputs

-At the expense of 5 output pins on the Arduino, it provides 8 output pins on one 74HC259.
+At the expense of 6 output pins on the Arduino, then 16 output pins are available with two 74HC259 chips.

+### 8 outputs
-Comment out the line `#define USE_BANK2` at the top of the file.

-This frees up A2 for other uses.
+Pin A2 is assigned to control the second 74HC259 (if present.)
+If you only need 8 outputs, then comment out the line `#define USE_BANK2` at the top of the file.
+This frees up A2 to be used for something else.

-### 16 output lines

-At the expense of 6 output pins on the Arduino, it provides 16 output pins on two 74HC259.

-Leave the line `#define USE_BANK2` uncommented.

 ## Wiring